The Real Estate Commission Structure: How Flat Fees, Splits, And Thresholds Will Motivate Your Agents

 Sometimes known as a graduated commission split, the tiered model works similarly to the traditional commission split model.

 Real estate agents start on a standard commission tier.
-Once the total amount of commission an agent has earned reaches a certain threshold, they graduate to the next tier where a higher commission is earned.
-This typically resets on a regular basis, often annually.
+Once the total amount of commission an agent has earned reaches a certain threshold, they progress to the next tier where a higher commission is earned.
+This typically resets on a regular basis—at least once in a calendar year.

-The tier threshold doesn’t have to be basely solely on commission earned.
+The tier threshold doesn’t have to be based solely on commission earned.
 It can also be based on sales volume, money paid into the brokerage, number of closed real estate transactions, etc.

 According to the National Association of Realtors (NAR), 19% of real estate professionals have a tiered commission structure.